Chirag-ahir/JAVA-All-Basic/README.md

 What is Spring Framework ?<br>
 The Spring Framework is an application framework and inversion of control container for the Java platform.

-What is Synchronization ?<br>
-Synchronization in java is the capability to control the access of multiple threads to any shared resource.

   What is Lambada Expression ?<br>
 A lambda expression is a short block of code which takes in parameters and returns a value.
 Lambda expressions are similar to methods, but they do not need a name and they can be implemented right in the body of a method.